xDarkicex/lynx/README.md

 - **Error Handling**: Robust error recovery and detailed logging
 - **Configuration Management**: Flexible config system with smart defaults
 - **Comprehensive Metrics**: Detailed processing statistics and cost tracking

-## Plugin System

-Lynx features a modular plugin system that allows for easy extension of its core functionality.
-Plugins can enhance code parsing, add custom analysis steps, or integrate with external tools.

-### Built-in Plugins
-- **Language Bridge**: Provides advanced, language-specific parsing for semantic understanding and element extraction across supported languages.

-### Enabling Plugins
-Plugins are enabled by default.
-Use CLI flags or configuration to manage them:
-- `--enable-plugins`: Explicitly enable the plugin system
-- `--disable-plugins`: Disable all plugins
-- `--list-plugins`: List available plugins and exit

-### Custom Plugins
-Develop custom plugins by extending the base plugin class.
-Register them via the plugin registry for seamless integration.

 ## Quick Start